elven-js/elvenjs-website/src/docs/recipes.md

 The same here.
 Let's not focus on initialization and login.
 You can check it above in the first point.

 Below you will find an example of the ESDT transfer.
 What is ESDT?
-These are tokens on the Elrond network that you can create for yourself.
-Please read more about them [here](https://docs.elrond.com/tokens/esdt-tokens/).
+These are tokens on the MultiversX network that you can create for yourself.
+Please read more about them [here](https://docs.multiversx.com/tokens/esdt-tokens/).

 ```html
 <html>